Euan-McVie/playground/README.md

 If you would like to directly review the `Consul` service discovery registry then it can be accessed at [http://localhost:8500/](http://localhost:8500/)

-Any services from the running `Playground.ServiceHost` should be listed.
+Any services from the running `Playground.ServiceHost` will be listed.

 ### Shutdown